Algebraic Consistency and Explicit Construction of One-Loop BCJ Numerators of Yang-Mills and Related Theories: Effective numerators and propagator matrix at one loop

 \subsection{Momentum kernel and the Sherman-Morrison formula}

 As already mentioned in the introduction, the Jacobi identities impose increasingly stringent algebraic constraints on kinematic numerators as the loop order grows.
 At tree level, there exist infinitely many possible sets of numerators related by generalised gauge transformations, while beyond two loops these constraints can no longer be satisfied diagram by diagram without introducing contact-term contributions that integrate to zero\cite{Bern:2017yxu,Ochirov:2017jby}.
 At one loop, however, we are in the fortunate situation where the corresponding propagator matrix happens to be non-singular, allowing us to determine the numerators uniquely from the integrand.
 We note that, when regarded as a function of loop momentum~$\ell$, the propagator matrices at $2$- and $3$-points given in equations~(\ref{eq:2pt-matrix-relation}) and (\ref{eq:3pt-propagator-matrix}) respectively, are non-singular except at a few poles and therefore can be regularised using the method described by~\cite{Baadsgaard:2015twa}.

-We note that, when regarded as a function of loop momentum $\ell$, the propagator matrices at $2$- and $3$- points given in equations (\ref{eq:2pt-matrix-relation}) and (\ref{eq:3pt-propagator-matrix}) are non-singular except at a few poles and therefore can be regularised using the method described by \cite{Baadsgaard:2015twa} or \cite{He:2015yua}.
 It is then interesting to see if the inverse propagator matrix present any general features, considering the fact that at tree level, momentum kernels are actually simpler than propagator matrices in the sense that one can write down an analytic formula at arbitrary $n$-point.
 Regarding this problem, we find the propagator matrices derived from the shifting technique explained in section \ref{sec:shifting-used-explained} however, are rather complicated beyond $3$-point, even though a few general features can indeed be identified.
 We use the Sherman-Morrison formula \cite{ref-Sherman-Morrison} (which is a special case of the Woodbury matrix identity) to analyse the problem, which we briefly explain in the following.

 Starting with a matrix $A$ with known inverse matrix $A^{-1}$, let us consider a perturbation of the original matrix $A$ given by

 where $\alpha$ is a numerical parameter. $u$, $v$ are column vectors.
 The Sherman-Morrison formula is an explicit formula for the inverse of the perturbed matrix $A+\alpha uv^{T}$.